 Sponsor and coordination

 The University of Oxford will act as the trial Sponsor.
-The trial will be coordinated by a Central Coordinating Office (CCO) within the Nuffield Department of Population Health staffed by members of the two registered clinical trials units – the Clinical Trial Service Unit and the National Perinatal Epidemiology Unit Clinical Trials Unit.
-The CCO will oversee Regional Coordinating Centres which will assist with selection of Local Clinical Centres (LCCs) within their region and for the administrative support and monitoring of those LCCs.
+The trial will be coordinated by a the CCO within the Nuffield Department of Population Health staffed by members of the two registered clinical trials units – the Clinical Trial Service Unit and the National Perinatal Epidemiology Unit Clinical Trials Unit.
+The CCO will oversee RCCs which will assist with selection of LCCs within their region and for the administrative support and monitoring of those LCCs.
 The data will be collected, analysed and published independently of the source of funding.

 Funding

-This study is supported by grants to the University of Oxford from UK Research and Innovation/National Institute for Health Research (NIHR), the Wellcome Trust, and Flu Lab, and by core funding provided by NIHR Oxford Biomedical Research Centre, the Wellcome Trust, the Bill and Melinda Gates Foundation, UK Foreign, Commonwealth and Development Office, Health Data Research UK, NIHR Health Protection Unit in Emerging and Zoonotic Infections and the Medical Research Council Population Health Research Unit, and NIHR Clinical Trials Unit Support Funding.
+This study has been supported by grants to the University of Oxford from UK Research and Innovation/National Institute for Health and Care Research (NIHR), the Wellcome Trust, and Flu Lab, and by core funding provided by NIHR Oxford Biomedical Research Centre, the Wellcome Trust, the Bill and Melinda Gates Foundation, UK Foreign, Commonwealth and Development Office, Health Data Research UK, NIHR Health Protection Unit in Emerging and Zoonotic Infections and the Medical Research Council Population Health Research Unit, and NIHR Clinical Trials Unit Support Funding.

 Indemnity